Is it useful for job hunting? I tried "Yonpita" and it turned out to be surprisingly accurate

 However, as I continued to read the diagnosis, I began to think that maybe there were some aspects of me that were similar to the ideal type.
 The feeling of measuring the distance between me and my ideal self, the happiness that cannot be decided by anyone, the freedom to live life in my own way, and the desire to engage in meaningful things are things that have always been inside me.
 That's why, given the position of my results, the expression "Law type leaning towards the ideal type" may have felt right to me

-The diagnostic results aren't everything, but I think the interesting thing about these tools is that they can help you realize, "Oh, I see, there are other sides to you, too."
+While the diagnostic results aren't everything, I think the interesting thing about these kinds of tools is that they can give you a chance to realize, "Oh, so there's this side to me too."

 And it's important to have the perspective of knowing your own characteristics and how to make the most of them.